marvit0/package-free-larder/content/_index.md

   <div class="row">
     <div class="col-sm-12">
         <p>To begin…. we are looking for people to join our team.</p>
-        <p>Our vision is to create a <strong>community-led packaging-free supermarket</strong> that is run by the community for the community.</p>
+        <p>Our vision is to create a <strong>community-led packaging-free supermarket</strong> that is run by the community... for the community.</p>
     </div>
   </div>
   <div class="row">